-Since the new year, we have been fortunate to have received so much good will, generosity and kind support from so many neighbors and community friends.
-Your help is affirming to us that you value our Mission and the quality and service of our food and baked goods.
-Without the contributions you and so many of your friends have made, Reality Kitchen Nonprofit would not have been able to reopen our doors and continue operations.
+Despite the increasing rise and impacts of the Delta Varient, Reality Kitchen, along with so many other food service businesses across our community, we have continued to be fortunate to have received so much good will, generosity and kind support from so many neighbors and community friends.
+Your help is affirming to us that you value our Mission.
+Without the contributions you and so many of your friends have made, Reality Kitchen Nonprofit would not be able to reopen our doors and continue operations, so please consider making a contribution of financial support today.
 For that, and so much more, we are very grateful and thank you, so much !

 We will continue to do our best to help those who need it the most.

 “Lucy Bug” Color by Numbers Community Mural Project

 We’ve begun filling in our “Lucy Bug” Mural at our Pickup Window and will keep bringing color and life to this community mural project !

 A special activity held every Wednesday was our Elder’s Luncheon where our Supported Staff would prepare and serve a four course meal, free of charge, to elderly neighbors and community members.

 These lunches were supported by donors and the income from the retail café and wholesale baking operations and became a wonderful opportunity to honor and give back to those extended family members who have spent a lifetime giving to each of us.
 Without the income we had from the Cafe’, your support is more needed now.